Jeff: ...Probably. But that's an easy fix! One line of dialogue. "Thank God we invented the, you know, whatever device."

 - Elder Scrolls lore also includes a plot device called a "Dragon Break," which is a cosmic event with no specific cause or explanation that can merge several timelines, erase historical events, or justify any other incontinuity.
 Although the series's in-universe history does include several purposeful, intentional, and plot-relevant "Dragon Breaks," the idea was originally conceived as a handwave to allow all the conflicting endings of Daggerfall to be canon simultaneously.

 - Three endings in Drakengard are given explanations like this.
 The third ending has expository dialogue which is particularly ambiguous and poorly written.
 The fourth ending's explanation trumps them all, though, with a hastily-written and somewhat nonsensical fable being the justification for a suicide run against the Final Boss in the hopes that the fable will be re-enacted.
 Given, the circumstances were pretty dire, so the characters could almost be excused for thinking what they did.
 The fifth ending, well, is supposed to be anticlimactic.
-What else do you expect to happen after vanquishing Ultimate Evil?
 The sequel clears up a lot of the fog presented here, but that's no excuse.

 - The manual of Sonic the Hedgehog 3 handwaved the game's physics bugs as just part of the "many diabolical traps" created by Dr. Robotnik.